“Anyone who stops learning is old, whether at twenty or eighty. Anyone who keeps learning stays young.”

 What Is Lifelong Learning?

-Lifelong or continuous learning can be formal, informal, or casual.
+Lifelong learning can be formal, informal, or casual.
 Expanding your knowledge, skills, attitudes, beliefs, and behaviors are all a part of education.
 Picking up new information can be for personal development, career goals, or a hobby that may generate income later on.
 There are so many ways to educate yourself.
 Nowadays, resources are plentiful with virtual learning.
 Invest in yourself in a way no one else can do for you.

-My children and my college students always hear me say the same mantra: “Never stop learning.”
+My children and college students always hear me say the same mantra: “Never stop learning.”
 However, teens have a habit of “knowing-it-all” without having had the experience to go with that attitude.
 With what is available to them, they should be more curious, adapt to new information, and learn what they don’t know.
 They should explore more and have fun doing so.

 Accelerated Changes In Our Society

 During the height of the pandemic, Microsoft’s CEO Satya Nadella said, “We’ve seen two years’ worth of digital transformation in two months.”
 Dramatic technological speed will reshape work, careers, and personal lives in our knowledge-based economy.
 The pandemic has accelerated those changes that have been in play for years.
-According to a Pew Research survey, 87% of American workers believe they need to undergo training for skills and development while working.
+According to a Pew Research survey, 87% of American workers believe they need training for skills and development while working.
 A complete 70% of workers believe the responsibility for that preparation and success belongs to them.

 - Learning should be voluntary and not forced.
 Do it for yourself.